There are many types of material that you might consider including in your collection.

 Most people, when they start collecting a particular theme, first look out for stamps depicting aspects of their subject.
 But after a time some choose to go further.

-This list has been compiled to give you an idea of the many times of material you can include if you want to.
+This list has been compiled to give you an idea of the many types of material you can include if you want to.

 Materials in Courier font are excellent for a collection, and for Open exhibiting, but would not be acceptable in a thematic exhibit.
 It is always wise to consult the official guidelines if you are competing.